Check out our White Paper Series!

 In Telecom and IT industries, a Remote Telemetry Unit or Remote Terminal Unit (RTU) is a microprocessor-based remote device that monitors and reports events occurring at a remote location.

-Remote location, meaning somewhere away from you or your central office.
+Remote location means somewhere away from you or your central office.
 You might have multiple towers spread around the area you cover, not just at your office.
 To monitor one of the towers, you would have to be able to access your RTU "remotely."

-Telemetry, meaning the collection and processing of data, to ultimately transmit data from a remote source to you.
+Telemetry means the collection and processing of data, to ultimately transmit data from a remote source to you.
+Incorporating wireless remote telemetry adds flexibility and reduces the cost of running physical cables to each site.

 This allows you, the network operator or telemetry technician, to manage the network more effectively, keeping service flowing to your customers and protecting your revenue stream.